bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/email_triggering/template.md

-# No Rate Limiting on Form which Triggers Emails

-## Overview of the Vulnerability

 Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
 A lack of rate limiting on an email triggering endpoint was identified.
 This allows an attacker to create a large amount of emails to any email address, which they could use to spam a target with emails.

 ## Business Impact